 Mount a 70-200mm lens on a Sony APS-C-format camera (1.5x FOVCF) and the angle of view (AOV) becomes like that of a 105-300mm lens on a full-frame camera.
 While the narrower AOV does not greatly change the uses list for this lens, these AOVs make widely-framed portraits less ideal, and most will prefer this AOV range for sports and wildlife pursuits.

-This lens has a very wide f/2.8 max aperture, and that this fixed max aperture is available over the entire focal length range is a significant asset.
+This lens has a wide f/2.8 max aperture, and that this fixed max aperture is available over the entire focal length range is a significant asset.

 What are the advantages of a wide aperture?
 More light reaches the imaging sensor, allowing action (both subject and camera) to be stopped in lower light levels via a faster shutter speed and permitting use of lower, less noisy ISO settings.
 Also, a wide aperture enables creation of a shallower, better-subject-isolating depth of field.